 In addition to being a world-renowned yoga centre, filled with yoga retreats and yoga teacher trainings, Rishikesh also has so much more to offer.
 From its temples to its fantastic outdoor activities.
 In fact, it is one of the only spots in all of India where you can enjoy history, religion, outdoor sports, and yoga all in one.

 It is a serene town in Northern India in the Dehradun district of Uttarakhand that is surrounded by magnificent mountains.
-It is a great place to practice yoga, do yoga teacher training and enjoy the outdoors.
+It is a great place to practice yoga, do yoga teacher training online and enjoy the outdoors.

 The Ganges is a 2,525 kilometer (1,569 miles) river that flows from Rishikesh south through the Gangetic Plain, West Bengal and into the Bay of Bengal.
 It is the third-largest river in the world by discharge.
 Millions of people live along the banks of it, relying on its water for their daily needs.